How to Contribute Money to a Roth IRA Even if You Have a High Income

 Even if you are not married, you can double your contribution if you are a procrastinator with your taxes.
 You need three things.

-First, earned income both last year and this year.
+- First, earned income both last year and this year.

-Second, in both years that earned income equaled or exceeded the maximum contribution limits.
+- Second, in both years that earned income equaled or exceeded the maximum contribution limits.

-Third, you need to have not yet paid your taxes for last year.
+- Third, you need to have not yet paid your taxes for last year.

-To re-iterate, step 1 of the Any Wealthy-Woman’s Roth Contribution plan is to make a contribution to an IRA regardless of your age and regardless of your income.
-But, you say, I thought I couldn’t contribute because my income was too high?
+To re-iterate, step 1 of the Any Wealthy-Person’s Roth Contribution plan is to make a contribution to an IRA regardless of your age and regardless of your income.

 Deductible IRA income contribution limits

+Although the limits are low, you do not need a tax-deduction for this tax-saving plan to work.
+The income limit is not relevant to our plan here.
+We want at least tax-deferral and/or to go tax free.
 Anyone with earned income may contribute to an IRA.
-And now, after the SECURE ACT of 2019, anyone of any age may contribute to an IRA.
+After the SECURE ACT of 2019, anyone of any age may contribute to an IRA.

-Optional Part 2: Convert to a Roth IRA
+Part 2: Convert to a Roth IRA

-Caveat 1: All-important IRA aggregation rule
+Caveat 1: IRA aggregation rule

 If, because of your income limits, you’re planning on making a non-deductible IRA contribution, then you need to understand the aggregation rule.
 The IRS makes you treat all of your IRAs as if they are one IRA.
 This is spelled out in IRC Section 408(d)(2).

-cost basis in the non-deductible IRA____________________ = % tax-free on the Roth conversionAll your IRAs
+cost basis in the non-deductible IRA | = | % tax-free on the Roth conversion |

 Workaround for Caveat #1